NucleusPowered/site-v1/docs/modules/kit.md

 recieve the items in the kit.
 Nucleus will warn you if some items were lost, and will not redeem the kit if your inventory was full.

+Note that each kit requires its own permission to be granted, see "Per-Kit Permissions" below.

 You can see all kits you have access to by running `/kit list`.
 Kits you have permission for, but are currently in cooldown or are one time kits that have been used, appear struck out.

+## Per-Kit Permissions

+Nucleus operates on per kit permissions.
+The permission to use a kit is then `nucleus.kits.[name]`, where `name` is the kit's name.
+This is in addition to the main permission to use a kit, `nucleus.kit.base`.
+If you wish to grant permissions for all kits, grant
+`nucleus.kits`.

 ## Creating and Managing Kits